satra/NiPyPe-Paper/nipype_paper.rst

 their types, (c) how to execute the underlying software (e.g., run a matlab script, or call a command line program); and (d) a mapping which defines the outputs that are produced given a particular set of inputs.
-Using an object oriented approach, we minimize redundancy in interface definition by creating a hierarchy of base Interface classes (see Figure
+Using an object-oriented approach, we minimize redundancy in interface definition by creating a hierarchy of base Interface classes (see Figure
 2) to encapsulate common functionality (e.g. Interfaces that call command line programs are derived from the CommandLine class, which provides methods to translate Interface inputs into command line parameters and for calling the command.)
-Source code of an example Interface an be seen in Listing 1.
+Source code of an example Interface is shown in Listing 1.

 from nipype.interfaces.base import (